soupmix/cache-base/README.md

 // returns bool(true)
 ```

-### 3. Determines whether an item is present in the cache.
+### 3. Determine whether an item is present in the cache.

 ```php
 $cache->has($key);